capesstack/capes/landing_page/build_operate_maintain.md

 sudo sh deploy_landing_page.sh
 ```
 ## Operate
+The landing page runs as the `nginx` user, it has no shell and cannot be logged on as.

 ### Cosmetics
 There is an included `favicon.ico` file for the little image that shows up on browser tabs, you can update this with your own logo in `/usr/share/nginx/html/favicon.ico`.
 Its dimensions should be `32x32`.